fffonion/lua-resty-openssl/README.md

 ## resty.openssl.pkey

-Module to provide EVP_PKEY infrastructure.
+Module to interact with private keys and public keys (EVP_PKEY).

 ### pkey.new